 Save and launch

-We can also schedule a playbook to be run daily, weekly or monthly.
-Go to template, click on the preferred template and navigate to schedule and add a schedule
+Consequently, We can also schedule a playbook to be run daily, weekly, or monthly.
+Nonetheless, Go to template, click on the preferred template navigate to schedule, and add a schedule